MohammedSameerWahab/Baaz-Bot/README.md

 **A smart AI-powered mentor to help students understand exactly where and why they lost marks on their examinations.**

-Baaz Bot goes beyond just giving a grade.
 It provides a detailed, conversational breakdown of a student's performance by comparing their answer script (read via OCR) to a "gold-standard" model answer.

 ## ✨ Key Features